Samuraihama Station: Lines

 Samuraihama Station is served by the Hachinohe Line, and is 38.1 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 Samuraihama Station has a single ground-level side platform serving one bi-directional track.
 The station is unattended.

 History

 Samuraihama Station opened on March 27, 1930.
 On April 1, 1987, upon the privatization of Japanese National Railways (JNR), the station came under the operational control of JR East.
-The station has been unattended since October 16, 2004.